HERE'S HOW TO PREPARE FOR A SUCCESSFUL MEDICARE ANNUAL ENROLLMENT

 - Refer back to the “Medicare & You” handbook to ensure you fully understand your options.

-- Get free, personalized health insurance counseling by contacting your State Health Insurance Assistance Program (SHIP).
+- Get free no obligation, personalized health insurance counseling by contacting your State Health Insurance Assistance Program (SHIP).

 For more information on what to do when you’re unhappy with your Medicare coverage, check out our detailed guide.
 This document is especially useful if you’re considering meeting your needs by purchasing or switching Medicare Supplement plans.